A Product Expansion for Toeplitz Operators on the Fock Space: Open problems

 \section{Open problems}

 Here we summarize some related problems that we were not able to solve here and probably go beyond the methods of this paper.
 They will be considered in future research.

-\paragraph{(1) Find the least number of derivatives needed for the product expansion.} It seems clear that the differentiability assumption in Theorem \ref{mthm} and Corollary \ref{cor} is not optimal.
+\paragraph{(1) Find the least number of derivatives needed for the product expansion.} \cite{BaCoHa} suggests that the regularity assumptions in Theorem \ref{mthm} and Corollary \ref{cor} are not quite optimal.
+However, it is not so clear whether $2k$ derivatives are actually needed.
 For the case $k = 0$ not even continuity is needed, but the oscillation needs to be constrained (see \cite{BaCoHa}).
 We conjecture that something similar happens for $k \geq 1$.
 However, this requires a more sophisticated approach than presented here because even though all the higher derivatives magically disappear in the end, they are needed to bound the error term.

-\paragraph{(2) Find an example of two functions in $C^1_b(\C^n)$, where the statement of Corollary \ref{cor} is wrong.} As we expect that $C^1_b(\C^n)$ is not quite enough, a counterexample needs to be found.
+\paragraph{(2) Find an example of two functions with only one bounded derivative where the statement of Corollary \ref{cor} is wrong.} As we expect that only one derivative (without regularity assumptions on the partial derivatives) is not enough, a counterexample needs to be found.